 Our pet is part of our family and we don’t want to get rid of it.
 What should we do?

 This is a question I am constantly asked.
 Only under rare circumstances do I recommend rehoming the pet.
 Some relatively easy environmental changes, I suggest include: keeping your pet out of the bedroom with the door closed, acquiring air purifiers with HEPA filters for your bedroom and living area to reduce airborne pet allergens, eliminating carpet, and washing your hands thoroughly after touching your pet.
 In addition, having a nonallergic family member bathe the animal regularly might reduce the allergenic dander and saliva that transfers to the indoor environment.
 If environmental changes don’t sufficiently manage symptoms, medications are usually prescribed.

 Which medications are effective?

 Unfortunately, environmental changes alone might not be sufficient for controlling allergy symptoms.
-Assuming the individual’s specific history and physical exam is consistent with allergic rhinitis, we would likely recommend a nasal steroid-containing spray for daily administration and possibly a long-acting antihistamine either “as needed” or for daily usage.
+Assuming that the individual’s medical history and physical exam are consistent with allergic rhinitis, we would likely recommend a nasal steroid spray for daily administration and possibly a long-acting antihistamine, either as needed or for daily use.
 Prescription allergy eyedrops are often prescribed for those with eye symptoms.
 Patients with skin allergies might be prescribed antihistamines and/or steroidal creams, depending on the nature of skin involvement.
 For patients with asthma, we perform pulmonary function testing to grade the severity of lung involvement and tailor the medications to the individual patient.